Introduction

 Definition / Principle

-Intravenous iron is the parenteral administration of iron, typically complexed with a carbohydrate shell that stabilizes the iron core and allows controlled release to the reticuloendothelial system.
-It’s used to correct iron deficiency and iron deficiency anemia (IDA) when oral therapy fails or isn’t feasible.
-Modern formulations have largely replaced the older, high-risk dextrans of decades past, offering safer, faster, and more convenient options.2
+Intravenous (IV) iron refers to the parenteral administration of iron complexed with a stabilizing carbohydrate shell, which encloses the iron core and allows for controlled release to the reticuloendothelial system.
+It is used to correct iron deficiency and iron deficiency anemia (IDA) in patients who cannot tolerate or adequately absorb oral iron, or when rapid repletion is clinically indicated.
+Modern formulations have largely replaced the older, high–molecular-weight dextran products, offering safer, faster, and more convenient iron replacement.

 “IV iron has traditionally been used for unresponsiveness to or intolerance of oral iron replacement therapy, or for patients for whom rapid iron replacement (for example, preoperative ID or symptomatic anemia) is desired.
 However, the paradigm of oral iron as first-line and IV iron as second-line therapy has taken a turn in past years because clinicians are recognizing the efficacy of IV iron over oral iron.”
 Ning and Zeller, 2019